 The McCall Society Speaker Series consists of several events that 1000 Friends hosts around the state with interesting speakers from Oregon and nationwide.
-The events are typically free for members and $15 for guests.
-To RSVP for any of these events, please contact Kristin Barber at 503-497-1000 x123 or email@example.com.
+The events are typically free and open to the public.
+To RSVP for any of these events, please contact Amanda Caffall at email@example.com or 503-497-1000 x137.

 Recap of recent events